Skip to main content

 Global migration has not only increased the number of bilingual, multi-ethnic children enrolled in child and youth programs, it has also increased the number of staff and family members who speak multiple languages.

-This is an asset for your programs and one that you can use to build children’s language and cultural development.
+This is an asset for your programs and one that you can use to build children’s language development.
 One of the best things you can do to support children’s language is to support the adults around them.
 This lesson will help you learn how to build on the strengths in your program and community.

 As mentioned in Lesson One, it is very likely that you live and work in a multilingual community.
-You can strengthen your program by nurturing relationships across these many cultural and linguistic backgrounds.
+You can strengthen your program by nurturing relationships across these many linguistic backgrounds.
 Multilingual adults (both families and staff members) are assets.
 When collaborating with multilingual teams:

 • If you or other members of the team are multilingual, you should feel comfortable speaking with children and youth in the languages you speak.
 In many programs, English is required as a condition of employment, but this does not mean that English is the only language that can be spoken in the program.
 Use your language ability to provide authentic, meaningful language experiences for children and youth.

 • Build on the unique communities around you.
-It is likely that some staff or family members within your program speak languages other than English, or that they are part of local community organizations that are interested in sharing their language and culture with children and youth.
+It is likely that some staff or family members within your program speak languages other than English, or that they are part of local community organizations that are interested in sharing their language and background with children and youth.
 Get to know these individuals and the languages they speak.
-They can help promote authentic language experiences for children, youth, and families.PUBLIC Remember that staff or family members may have come from around the world.
+They can help promote authentic language experiences for children, youth, and families.
+Remember that staff or family members may have come from around the world.
 Share with one another and build excitement for the global perspectives you can offer children, youth, and families.

 • Take the time to get to know adults and their language experiences.
 Never make assumptions about an individual’s language fluency based on appearance, country of origin, family name, or other characteristics.